yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/_index.md

 I've been playing a lot with VueJS over the past few months and I'm a huge fan of the framework.
 Thus, I thought the inaugural project for TutorialEdge should be a HackerNews clone using the framework.

-We'll be integrating with a number of AWS services that we will cover enough to get us up and running, however, the main focus of this project series will be the frontend JavaScript code.
+We'll be integrating with the [HackerNews API](https://github.com/HackerNews/API) so that we can focus on the frontend JavaScript code and not have to worry about implementing the backend.

 ## The Goal